alephnode/alephnode/src/pages/03-record-graphql/index.md

 ### <div id="prereq">Prerequisite - Prisma Sign Up</div>

 Before I can start writing code, I'll need to <a href="https://app.prisma.io/signup">create a Prisma Cloud account</a>.
-Afterward, I can use their CLI tools to create a new service for my API:
+I'll then install their CLI tools, which I'll use to create a new service for my API later on:

 ```bash
 λ yarn global add prisma